 Great news guys!
 You have a 10 day holiday and you’re planning a trip around the lower South Island starting off in Christchurch.
 We have a great itinerary mapped out for you taking in the rugged road from Dunedin to Invercargill, the magnificent Milford Sound and the adventure capital of New Zealand, Queenstown.
 In between all that we have some fantastic hidden gems for you to explore along the way so buckle up, it’s time to get GOing!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Christchurch or our hire cars in Queenstown or Dunedin – we’re not New Zealand’s favourite rental car company for no reason!

 - Route map with key locations